yaacov/kubectl-mtv/README.md

 - `--preserve-cluster-cpu-model`: Preserve the CPU model from the source cluster
 - `--preserve-static-ips`: Preserve static IPs of VMs in vSphere
 - `--pvc-name-template`: Template for generating PVC names for VM disks
+- `--pvc-name-template-use-generate-name`: Use generateName instead of name for PVC name template (default true)
 - `--volume-name-template`: Template for generating volume interface names
 - `--network-name-template`: Template for generating network interface names
 - `--migrate-shared-disks`: Determines if the plan should migrate shared disks (default true)
+- `--archived`: Whether this plan should be archived
+- `--disk-bus`: Disk bus type (deprecated: will be deprecated in 2.8)
+- `--delete-guest-conversion-pod`: Delete guest conversion pod after successful migration
 - `-i, --inventory-url`: Base URL for the inventory service

 **Examples:**